 The PW-14 will be manufactured in the United States, marketed primarily to the Department of Defense.

 Type of entry:individual

-Poitier is inspired by:Extensive experience with tactical electronics, creating on the spot resolutions while deployed in complex long-haul communication environments during my 10 years active duty with the United States Air Force.
+Poitier is inspired by:Extensive experience with tactical electronics, creating on the spot resolutions while deployed in complex long-haul communication environments.
+This was during my 10 years active duty with the United States Air Force.